 After each matchday programme this season, we publish the regular column from the Coventry City board on our website.
-Read Coventry City Chief Executive Dave Boddy's column from Sunday's game against Sunderland below:
+You can read Coventry City Chief Executive Dave Boddy's column from our game against Sunderland below:

 Good afternoon and welcome to the Coventry Building Society Arena as we host Sunderland today in the Sky Bet Championship.

 I would also like to welcome the players, staff, supporters and officials who join us from Sunderland.
 In particular, we welcome two former Sky Blues staff in Tony Mowbray and Mark Venus.
 Mark played a key role in bringing me to Coventry City six and a half years ago, and that opportunity is something that I will always be grateful for.

 This is our second home game of the season and we are now just about to pass a total of 19,000 Season Tickets sold, which is an incredible figure for us to achieve.
 That huge number, an increase of nearly 6000 compared to last season’s end total, created a scenario for our first home game where we would have been able to fulfil dispatch of most of the Season Cards in time – but not all.

 To avoid the confusion that would have led to, where there would have been a mix of ticket types for Season Ticket holders, we went to an e-ticket only option for that game.
 Distribution of the e-tickets went well and on the whole supporters engaged well with their e-tickets, and there are learnings for the Football Club for the future on how fans interact with different ticketing options and the impact on the speed of entry to the stadium.

 Over the last two weeks Season Cards have been sent by Ticketmaster to supporters so that they reached supporters prior to today’s game.
 Obviously these should be with fans prior to the start of the season, as they have largely been for all supporters in previous campaigns, and, while appreciating the unique circumstances and increase of Season Card holders this Summer, that is something that will be addressed.